chaconnewu/awesome-augmented/awesomes/vim-galore.md

    <code>
     :h BufWinLeave
    </code>
    talks about the BufWinLeave autocmd.
-Also
+Also,
    <code>
     :h
 autocommands-events